rhdtownsend/gyre/docs/source/user-guide/understanding-grids/frequency-grids.rst

 A fresh frequency grid is constructed for each iteration of the main computation loop (see the flow-chart in the :ref:`gyre
 <frontends-gyre>` section).
 This is done under the control of the
-:nml_g:`scan` namelist groups; there must be at least one of these, subject to the tag matching rules (see the :ref:`working-with-tags` chapter).
-Each :nml_g:`scan` group creates a separate frequency grid;
+:nml:group:`scan` namelist groups; there must be at least one of these, subject to the tag matching rules (see the :ref:`working-with-tags` chapter).
+Each :nml:group:`scan` group creates a separate frequency grid;
 these are then combined and the discriminant function is evaluated on the merged grid.

 Grid Types
 ----------

+The :nml:option:`grid_type <scan.grid_type>` option within the
-The :nml_n:`grid_type` parameter of the :nml_g:`scan` namelist group controls the overall distribution of points in a frequency grid.
-There are currently three options:
+:nml:group:`scan` namelist group controls the overall distribution of points in a frequency grid.
+There are currently three options.

 .. _linear-freq-grid:

 Linear Grid
 ~~~~~~~~~~~

-When :nml_nv:`grid_type = 'LINEAR'`, :program:`gyre` first evaluates a
+When :nml:option:`grid_type` = :nml:value:`'LINEAR'`,
-sequence of dimensionless angular frequencies in the grid reference
+:program:`gyre` first evaluates a sequence of dimensionless angular
-frame according to the formula
+frequencies in the grid reference frame according to the formula

 .. math::